Tuesday, November 24, 2015

 Thus I adore the fuzzy girl speaking.
 It's historically humourous but also very epic!!

-I love the red eyes of Mr Froggy and each tiny character has fascinating attention to detail.
+I love the red eyes of Mr Froggy, and each character has fascinating attention to detail.

 The CryptO'pinion?